awslabs/git-secrets/README.rst

     git secrets --scan /tmp/example && echo $?
     # Outputs: 0

-Alternatively, you could whitelist a specific line number of a file if that line is unlikely to change using something like the following:
+Alternatively, you could allow a specific line number of a file if that line is unlikely to change using something like the following:

 ::